-- We face uncertainty with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies, and heightened scrutiny over acquisition transactions by the PRC tax authorities may have a negative impact on potential acquisitions that we may pursue in the future.
+- · We face uncertainty with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies, and heightened scrutiny over acquisition transactions by the PRC tax authorities may have a negative impact on potential acquisitions that we may pursue in the future.
 See "Item 3.
-Key Information-D. Risk Factors Risks Related to Doing Business in China We face uncertainty with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies, and heightened scrutiny over acquisition transactions by the PRC tax authorities may have a negative impact on potential acquisitions that we may pursue in the future" on pages 49 and 50 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended; - You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in this Annual Report based on foreign laws.
-See "Item 3.
-Key Information-D. Risk Factors Risks Related to Doing Business in China You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in this Annual Report based on foreign laws." on page 43 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended; and
+Key Information-D. Risk Factors Risks Related to Doing Business in China We face uncertainty with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies, and heightened scrutiny over acquisition transactions by the PRC tax authorities may have a negative impact on potential acquisitions that we may pursue in the future." on page 47 of our annual report on Form 20-F for the fiscal year ended December 31, 2022; - · You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in this prospectus based on foreign laws.
+See "D. Risk Factors Risks Related to Doing Business in China You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in this prospectus based on foreign laws." of this prospectus and "Item 3.
+Key Information-D. Risk Factors Risks Related to Doing Business in China You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in this Annual Report based on foreign laws." on page 40 of our annual report on Form 20-F for the fiscal year ended December 31, 2022; and

-For more detailed discussions of these risks, see "Risk Factors-Risks Related to Doing Business in China" on pages 18 to 19 of this prospectus and pages 38 to 51 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended, initially filed with the SEC on April 29, 2022.
+For more detailed discussions of these risks, see "Risk Factors-Risks Related to Doing Business in China" of this prospectus and page 34 to 49 of our annual report on Form 20-F for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.